team-oedp/resource-library/src/site/notes/Tools and Templates/About Tools and Templates.md

 {"dg-publish":true,"permalink":"/tools-and-templates/about-the-tools-and-templates/"}
 ---

 We create templates and tools for using and sharing environmental data safely, equitably, and effectively.
-Most of the templates and tools correspond to a detailed play ([[Plays/About the Plays\|About the Plays]]) or case study ([[About the Case Studies)\|About the Case Studies)]] though others may originate from other workshops or events.
+Most of the templates and tools correspond to a detailed play ([[Plays/About the Plays\|About the Plays]]) or case study ([[Case Studies/About the Case Studies|About the Case Studies]]) though others may originate from other workshops or events.

 **Current templates and tools available:**